rakzcs/cookbook/soup/Meat Gumbo.md

 4. **Combine:** Add bone broth, then meat.
 Simmer, then add chicken stock.
 5. **Season and Simmer:** Add Better Than Bouillon, adjust seasoning.
 Simmer and skim off grease.
 6. **Serve:** Enjoy this meaty gumbo over rice.

-This gumbo focuses on the deep flavors from browning the meats and making a rich roux, creating a comforting and savory dish.